 The estates modern history began 40 years ago, when a Swiss aristocrat, Armand Schuster de Ballwil Sen Fontblanche brought the property and decided to carry on its legacy.
 His very capable son, Armand Jr makes the wines, while Armand and his wife Elizabeth run the estate and always welcome visitors!
 Montlau makes a wide variety of fantastic wines, from red to sparkling and they always impress those who taste them.
 Their strength is their balanced outlook; the owners merge modern ideas on wine-making with ancient traditions.
-The cellar was created in the 1830’s and they still use the original wine-making equipment, antique presses and pumps.
-A museum cellar indeed, but definitely not a shadow of its former shelf.
-Montlau produces some of the best wines in the region and also offer high quality hospitality.
+The cellar was created in the 1830s and they still use the original wine-making equipment, antique presses, and pumps.
+A museum cellar indeed, but definitely not a shadow of its former self.
+Montlau produces some of the best wines in the region and also offer high-quality hospitality.
 Contact us for information on unique wine lunches here, overlooking the Dordogne river in a fairy tale setting.

 Montlau (Grand Vin, Red)